Raaaama/wdio-saucedemo/README.md

 During the development of this project, I encountered issues with `clearValue()` and `setValue("")` methods in ChromeDriver.
 These methods did not behave as expected, particularly in triggering the `onChange` event properly.
 This inconsistency led to challenges in clearing and setting input values reliably.

-To address these issues, I implemented a custom function named "clearInput" located at `src/tests/utils/inputUtils.js`.
+To address these issues, I implemented a custom function named `clearInput()` located at `src/tests/utils/inputUtils.js`.
 This function ensures proper clearing of input fields by simulating keypress events, thereby bypassing the shortcomings observed with WebDriverIO's built-in methods.